collabnix/kubelabs/Jenkins101/jenkins-ci.md

 You may also have a `target` folder that got created when you ran `mvn clean install`.
 This folder does not need to be included when pushing to git, so you can also add a .gitignore file that has `target/` specified.

+## Final steps

 Now, create a repo in GitHub and push this project to that repo.
 Open up your Jenkins instance and create a new Job.
 The job type will be a pipeline job.
 Call it "Maven build", and you will be automatically sent to the pipeline configuration page.
 Here you will see multiple options, but you can ignore all of that since everything can be defined in the Jenkinsfile.
 What you do need to specify is what Jenkinsfile you will be using in the build, and for that, go to the pipeline section.
 Here, select "Pipeline script for SCM" and "Git" as the SCM type.
 You then need to provide your repository details as well as the credentials.
 Follow [this guide](https://www.geeksforgeeks.org/how-to-add-git-credentials-in-jenkins/) if you face any issues setting up credentials.

 You can then run the build and have the project get built.
 The unit tests you find as part of the project will be tested as well.

+Congratulations!
+You have successfully set up a Jenkins instance in a Kubernetes cluster and run a Jenkins build for a Maven application on it.